 Payload Operation

-We propose the only control needed by AMSAT is power on/power off.
+We propose the only control needed by AMSAT is power on/power off which shall be independent and downstream of any USAF WFOV operator control of the payload as mentioned in section 3.3 Power.
 We plan to command and control the payload in-band using the digital uplink with our payload doing decryption, verification, and identification.
 We will downlink telemetry from our payload on the digital downlink.
-This can and will include any digital data needed by the primary mission.
+This can and will include any digital data needed by the primary mission which are consistent with FCC Part 97 Amateur Radio Service rules.
 We propose no need for any data from our payload to be transmitted for our payload to any system already on USAF WFOV.
 There will be zero contact between our digital system and our data and the USAF WFOV payloads.
-We will provide, in coordination with MSS, analog signals consisting of telemetry points from our payload that MSS wishes us to incorporate.
+We will provide, in coordination with MSS, analog signals consisting of telemetry points from our payload that MSS wishes us to incorporate and which are consistent with FCC Part 97 Amateur Radio Service rules.

 Key Points of Contact